wyf0912/R2LCM/README.md

-# [CVPR 2023] Raw Image Reconstruction with Learned Compact Metadata
+# [CVPR'23/IJCV'24] Raw Image Reconstruction with Learned Compact Metadata

 This repo is for the following two works: